BitcoinMonk/mempool-mcp/README.md

 ### Benefits of Self-Hosting

-Running your own [Mempool instance](https://github.com/mempool/mempool) eliminates these restrictions:
+Running your own mempool instance eliminates these restrictions:

 | | Public API | Self-Hosted |
 |---|---|---|